Vraj-Shah-912/Hackout/README.md

     Aryan Patel
     Yash Patel
     </pre>

+This is what our website will work for following departments: <br /><br />
 recepton : <br />
     =>when patient arrive first time, he/she have to enter basic details od patient. <br />
     =>this will create new file with unique QR which include blank prescription. <br />